wmpollock/metafiddler/README.md

 ## Background

 music.metafilter.com was about few months old when I first discovered it in 2006.
-At first a lof the content was folks cleaning out their old recordings but in short order folks were using it as another outlet for their online music.
+Much of the OG content was folks cleaning out their old recordings but in short order musicians were using it as another outlet for their online music and part if not an exclusive part of their site persona.
 Contests drove thematic submissions and a growing body of really decent, earnest music was there for the mining.

 This wasn't going to be anything you'd ever heard before and from people you'd never see.
 Better, it was a curatable stream.